 - World building.
 This is a fat chunk of the book.
 We learn a lot here on the school and on Richard, but not a lot about the others.

 - The lead up to the murder, and murder.
-When Richard, and us as readers, are finally let in on the secret.
+When Richard, and readers, are finally let in on the secret.
 Important from a plot standpoint but not actually a large part of the text.

 - The short and long term aftermath.
 Another sizable portion of the book.
 Includes an unimpressive ending.